top of page

 temporary worker working on a project on her laptop from home

-In the European countries, temps account for close to 18% of the workforce, prompting some of the member countries such as the UK to accord temps equal rights of what a permanent employee would enjoy.
+In European countries, temps account for close to 18% of the workforce, prompting some of the member countries such as the UK to accord temps equal rights to what a permanent employee would enjoy.

 The impact of COVID-19 on temporary work